bgoonz/BGOONZ_BLOG_2.0/notes/JS-DOC/reference/exec.md

 It will create an infinite loop if there is a match, due to the [`lastIndex`](lastindex) property being reset upon each iteration.

-Also, be sure that the global flag (“`g`”) is set, or it will also cause an infinite loop.
+Also, be sure that the global flag ("`g`”) is set, or it will also cause an infinite loop.

 ### Using exec() with RegExp literals